 |Hemoglobin||< 8 g/dL||25 (2.6)||16 (1.6)|

 Approximately one-third of patients discontinued therapy in these trials due to adverse events.
 However, the discontinuation rate due to adverse reactions assessed by the investigator as possibly or probably related to Synercid therapy was approximately 5.0%.

 There were three prospectively designed non-comparative clinical trials in patients (n = 972) treated with Synercid.
 One of these studies (301), had more complete documentation than the other two (398A and 398B).
-The most common events probably or possibly related to therapy were:
+The most common events probably or possibly related to therapy are presented in Table 10: